etendosoftware/docs/docs/products/etendo-mobile/user-interface/user-interface.md

 !!! note

-    In this case shown the subapplication when acces whit "demo try".
+    In this case shown the subapplication when acces whit "Demo try".

 ![](/assets/products//etendo-mobile/user-interface/Drawer.png){ width="300" }